Skip to main content

 Check Pod Status

-kubectl get pods -l app.kubernetes.io/name=chamber-agent
+kubectl get pods -n chamber-system -l app.kubernetes.io/name=chamber-agent

 Expected output: